Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Main Results

 Another route to calculate the diamagnetic shift is from the average energy of the $nl$ and $n,-l$ states subtracting the zero-field energy~\cite{D.V.Tuan2025},

-Here the average energy cancels out the interactions between the exciton magnetic moment and the magnetic field, while the zero-field energy subtracts the contributions from the kinetic energy of relative motion and the Keldysh potential energy, as seen in Eq.~(\ref{Seq}).
+Here the average energy cancels out the interactions between the exciton magnetic moment and the magnetic field, and the zero-field energy subtracts the contributions from the kinetic energy of relative motion and the Keldysh potential energy, as seen in Eq.~(\ref{Seq}).
 Following this way, we calculate $\Delta\varepsilon_{nl}^{\text{dia}}$ and plot the results in Fig.~\ref{Fig3}(a), where the solid and dashed lines denote the results in the real space and Landau quantization space, respectively.
+We see that the results in the two spaces agree well with each other.
+Note that in the Landau quantization space, the magnetic field truncations are the same as Fig.~\ref{Fig1}(a).

-Similar to Fig.~\ref{Fig1}(a), the diamagnetic shift obtained from the real space and Landau quantization space calculations agree with each other for the higher exciton states and stronger magnetic fields, but exhibit certain deviations for the lower exciton states and weaker magnetic fields.
-We fit the curves in Fig.~\ref{Fig3}(a) by using Eq.~(\ref{diam}) and display the fitted results in Fig.~\ref{Fig3}(b).
-According to the fittings, we also obtain $\sigma_{nl}$ and $r_{nl}$, which are listed in Table~\ref{table1}.
-To see the results of the ground state $1s$ more clearly, we show the calculated and fitted $\Delta\varepsilon_{1s}^{\text{dia}}$ in the insets of Figs.~\ref{Fig3}(a) and (b), respectively.
+In the low-field region, we fit $\Delta\varepsilon_{nl}^{\text{dia}}$ by using Eq.~(\ref{diam}) and the fitting results are displayed by the dotted lines in Fig.~\ref{Fig3}(b).
+To see the fittings of the lowest three levels $1s$, $2p$ and $2s$ more clearly, an enlarged plot is given in Fig.~\ref{Fig3}(b) inset.
+According to the fittings, we obtain $\sigma_{nl}$ and $r_{nl}$, which are listed in Table~\ref{table1}.

-Comparing the results from the zero-field wave function and the quadratic fittings, we find that for the three lowest exciton states, $1s$, $2p$ and $2s$, the results are consistent with each other; but for the other states, they exhibit certain differences and for the higher states, the difference is more apparent.
-For example, for the $4s$ state, $\sigma_{nl}$ obtained from the zero-field wave function is more than three times that from the fittings.
-Such differences can be attributed to the fact that the diamagnetic shift represents a low-field behavior~\cite{S.N.Walck}; under a strong magnetic field, $\Delta\varepsilon_{nl}^{\text{dia}}$ gradually changes from the parabolic dependence $\Delta\varepsilon_{nl}\sim B^2$ to the linear dependence $\Delta\varepsilon_{nl}\sim B$~\cite{A.V.Stier2018}, which will become more evident for the higher exciton states.
+In Table~\ref{table1}, we also list the experimental data for the $ns$ exciton states in monolayer WSe$_2$~\cite{A.V.Stier2018, E.Liu2019}.
+We find that the two theoretical results from Eq.~(\ref{diam1}) and the fittings agree well with the experimental data, demonstrating the validity of the effective mass exciton model as well as the chosen parameters.
+In addition, we note that $\sigma_{1s}$ and $r_{1s}$ are close to those reported in monolayer WS$_2$ experiment~\cite{A.V.Stier2016b}.

+On the other hand, in the high-field region, $\Delta\varepsilon_{nl}^{\text{dia}}$ exhibits a linear dependence.
+Thus, in the range $B\sim(40,65)$T, we fit the diamagnetic shift by using the linear relationship